Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

  ![](static/docs/images/bag1.PNG)

+    The user has the option to change the quantity and contents of their bag.
+The + and - icons can be used by the user to raise or reduce the product amount.
+By clicking the update button, the user can then update their bag with the necessary quantity adjustment, which also updates the overall bag total.
+The user also has the option of manually entering the quantity they want to change.
+By choosing the remove button, the user can also take the item out of the bag.
+The object in the bag will be fully removed as a result.
+A fresh alert message containing the changes will appear each time a change is made to the bag.

  - Only the admin or the person who added the product on the Eshopper website can edit or delete the selected product, this function is not available for non-users.

  ![](static/docs/images/admin01.PNG)